A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Case Study

-By studying the mean and median pickup times as a function of confidence level it is evident that there is an ''optimal'' confidence level at around 0.65 where both of these measures are minimized (see \cref{fig:epsmeanandmedian}).
+By studying the mean and median pickup times as a function of confidence level for 300 vehicles it is evident that there is an optimal confidence level at around 0.65 where both of these measures are minimized (see \cref{fig:epsmeanandmedian}).
 The maximum mean wait time is reached for a confidence level of 0.8 and the second-highest for a confidence level of 0.3.
-When the confidence level is increased, the number of predicted requests between the different station's increases and vice versa.
-Therefore a too high confidence level will lead to an expected high flow of vehicles with passengers, i.e. $x_{ij}^c$, and hence the rebalancing decreases which can be seen in \cref{fig:epsdist}.
+When the confidence level is increased, the number of predicted requests between the different station's increases.
+Hence, a higher confidence level require a larger fleet size, which we concluded in \cref{sec:minfleet}.
+For a fleet size of 300 vehicles there is not enough control input for confidence level of 0.8 and the rebalancing hence decreases, see \cref{fig:epsdist}.
+When the vehicle fleet is increased to 350 vehicles there is possibility for more rebalancing and the rebalancing increases for confidence level 0.8.
+However, the performance in terms of median and mean pick-up time is similar or worse then for confidence level 0.65.
+The extra rebalancing is not improving the service level since it rebalance more then it have too.
 For low confidence levels the number of requests are underestimated, hence the rebalancing decreases for lower confidence levels (see \cref{fig:epsdist}).
 Even though the rebalancing distance is the lowest for confidence level 0.3, the total distance is lowest for confidence level 0.4 which has more than the doubled rebalancing distance compared to confidence level 0.3 (see \cref{fig:epsdist}).
 Beyond 0.4, the distance grows due to stricter and stricter chance constraints forcing vehicles to drive towards customers.
-A confidence level of 0.65 have the maximal rebalancing distance of 7206 km and the total distance is only 844 km more than the minimum total distance.
+A confidence level of 0.65 have the maximal rebalancing distance of 7206 km and the total distance is only 844 km more than the minimum total distance for fleet size of 300 vehicles.
 This indicates that the rebalancing at confidence level 0.65 decreases the mean and median wait time at a low cost.
 Hence, this confidence level is considered to be optimal for this scenario.
+For this confidence level the median wait time is reduced by $4\%$ compared to using only the mean prediction of the GPR.